MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementScript.md

               - `[AllowDeleteChannels <Boolean?>]`: If set to true, guests can delete channels.
             - `[IncomingChannels <IMicrosoftGraphChannel- `[]`>]`: List of channels shared with the team.
             - `[InstalledApps <IMicrosoftGraphTeamsAppInstallation- `[]`>]`: The apps installed in this team.
-            - `[InternalId <String>]`: A unique ID for the team that has been used in a few places such as the audit log/Office 365 Management Activity API.
+            - `[InternalId <String>]`: A unique ID for the team used in a few places such as the audit log/Office 365 Management Activity API.
             - `[IsArchived <Boolean?>]`: Whether this team is in read-only mode.
-            - `[IsMembershipLimitedToOwners <Boolean?>]`: If set to true, the team is currently in the owner-only team membership state and not accessible by other team members, such as students.
+            - `[IsMembershipLimitedToOwners <Boolean?>]`: If set to true, the team is currently in the owner-only team membership state and inaccessible by other team members, such as students.
             - `[MemberSettings <IMicrosoftGraphTeamMemberSettings>]`: teamMemberSettings
               - `[(Any) <Object>]`: This indicates any property can be added to this object.
               - `[AllowAddRemoveApps <Boolean?>]`: If set to true, members can add and remove apps.